ash-project/ash_postgres/documentation/tutorials/get-started-with-postgres.md

 ### Add AshPostgres to our resources

 Now we can add the data layer to our resources.
-The basic configuration for a resource requires the {{link:ash_postgres:option:ashpostgres/postgres/table}} and the {{link:ash_postgres:dsl:ash_postgres/postgres/repo}}.
+The basic configuration for a resource requires the `d:AshPostgres.postgres|table` and the `d:AshPostgres.postgres|repo`.

 ```elixir
 # in lib/helpdesk/support/resources/ticket.ex